Confluence in. Release notes website out.

 Keep review in Confluence

-Let product and engineering continue reviewing release notes where they already work.
+Let product, engineering, and support continue reviewing release notes where they already work.

 Reduce copy and paste

-Avoid manually recreating release notes in another publishing tool.
+Avoid manually recreating the same release notes in another publishing tool.

-Users get a focused release notes page instead of an internal workspace view.
+Users get a focused, branded release notes page instead of an internal workspace view.

 Questions about publishing release notes from Confluence